Munster Blackwater

-The Blackwater or Munster Blackwater (An Abhainn Mhór, The Great River) is a river which flows through counties Kerry, Cork, and Waterford in Ireland.
-It rises in the Mullaghareirk Mountains in County Kerry and then flows in an easterly direction through County Cork, through Mallow and Fermoy.
-It then enters County Waterford where it flows through Lismore, before abruptly turning south at Cappoquin, and finally draining into the Celtic Sea at Youghal Harbour.
+The Blackwater or Munster Blackwater (An Abhainn Mhór, The Great River) is a river which flows through counties Kerry, Cork and Waterford in Ireland.
+It rises in the Mullaghareirk Mountains in County Kerry and then flows in an easterly direction across County Cork through the towns of Mallow and Fermoy.
+It then enters County Waterford where it flows through Lismore, before abruptly turning south at Cappoquin and finally draining into the Celtic Sea at Youghal Harbour in Cork.
 In total, the Blackwater is 169 km (105 mi) long.